reidnattle/IBDDE/README.md

 Once R and RStudio are installed follow these steps:

-1. download the IBDDE zipped repository from github (if you haven't already)
+1. download the IBDDE zipped repository from github (click the green "Code" drop-down and select "download ZIP") if you haven't already.
 2. unzip
 3. open the folder and open IBDDE.Rproj - this will open the project in RStudio.
 4. RStudio will likely tell you that you don't have the necessary packages.
 Tell it to go ahead and install them.